 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, most business owners lack the time, resources and budget to engage in the kind of content marketing that many experts prescribe.
-What you want to do, then, is work smart within your limited budget, time, and resources.
+We’ve just seen that many business owners lack the time, resources and budget to engage in the kind of content marketing that many experts are prescribing.
+What you want to do, then, is be strategic with your limited time, budget, and resources.

 So, instead of choosing this approach, which is very time-consuming …

-(Posting content to individual marketing channels is extremely time-consuming!)
+(Posting content to marketing channels individually is extremely time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)